Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Conclusions

 \section{Conclusions}

-In this paper, we have presented a framework for the evaluation of 16 multimodal models consisting of a combination of different fusion type and fusion level strategies, combining deep learning models for credit rating prediction.
-We have shown that a CNN-based model with early-intermediate hybrid fusion in terms of level, and concatenation in terms of technique, outperformed others for this specific dataset.
-This improvement was seen even over models with more complex structures, such as attention-based models.
-Consequently, the most complex structures did not necessarily perform the best, suggesting that modelers must exercise care in evaluating a large pool of models to find the best-performing ones in credit risk applications.
+In this study, we presented a framework for the evaluation of combination of multimodal models consisting of data fusion level strategies, combining deep learning models for credit rating prediction that featured text and numerical data channels.
+We have shown that a CNN-based model with early-intermediate hybrid fusion with simple concatenation provided the best accuracy for our credit rating problem.
 In addition, we conducted a test of robustness to ensure that these models would be applicable when provided with newer information, contributing to the stability of our model.
-Furthermore, analysis of the contribution of each modality to the prediction showed that the text channel played the most significant role, showcasing the importance of the context provided by managers, particularly during the COVID-19 pandemic.
-Finally, we investigated the impact of the type of rating agency on short-, medium-, and long-term predictions and discovered that credit ratings generated by Moody’s performed better than the other two rating companies that were evaluated, particularly in the medium term; however, these differences are relatively small.
+Furthermore, analysis of the contribution of each modality to the prediction showed that the text channel played the most significant role, showcasing the importance of the context, particularly during the COVID-19 pandemic.
+Finally, we investigated the impact of the type of rating agency on the time lag and discovered that the credit rating by Moody’s was more accurate, suggesting a point-in-time model, than the others, particularly in the medium term.
+The results of our study can be used by rating agencies and other financial institutions to make more informed decisions regarding credit ratings.In addition, the results regarding the reliability of the model during unexpected crises can be useful in terms of developing more robust and reliable models during such times.

-We believe that this work provides a framework for evaluating different multimodal models for credit rating prediction and supports developments that can leverage a larger amount of available data.
-The results of this work can be used by rating agencies and other financial institutions to make more informed decisions regarding credit ratings.
-The finding that text modality significantly outperformed other modalities with respect to prediction can be used by financial institutions to make more informed decisions.
-In addition, the results regarding the reliability of the model during unexpected crises can be useful in terms of developing more robust and reliable models during such times.
+Our study not only advances our understanding of multimodal data fusion in credit rating prediction, but also sets the stage for future explorations into more complex and holistic approaches to financial modelling.
+The insights gained from this study could potentially guide the development of next-generation financial analytics tools that are accurate, and robust, thereby supporting better decision-making in the financial industry.